everx-labs/TonNfcClientAndroid/docs/FuntionsList.md

         {"message":"done","status":"ok"}

-- **createKeyForHmac(final String authenticationPassword, final String commonSecret, final String serialNumber, final NfcCallback callback),** <br/>
+- **void createKeyForHmac(final String authenticationPassword, final String commonSecret, final String serialNumber, final NfcCallback callback),** <br/>
-  **createKeyForHmacAndGetJson(final String authenticationPassword, final String commonSecret, final String serialNumber)**
+  **String createKeyForHmacAndGetJson(final String authenticationPassword, final String commonSecret, final String serialNumber)**

     If you reinstalled app and lost HMAC SHA256 symmetric key for the card from your Android keystore, then create the key for your card using this function.